 To get the integration working, you have to specify which source files should be translated and how Crowdin Enterprise should structure translated files in your repository.
 If you see a red icon with an exclamatory mark next to the service branch name, it means that you didn’t select content for synchronization.

 There are two ways to do that: configuring online or manually by creating a configuration file.

 This procedure is the same for all integrations with version control systems (VCS).
 Check VCS Integrations: Configuring Online to get to know how to select content for synchronization online.

-Configuration file crowdin.yaml has to be placed in GitLab repository along with each separate branch that you want to translate, so Crowdin knows what files exactly should be sent for translations.
+crowdin.yml should be stored in the GitLab repository along with each separate branch that you want to translate, so Crowdin Enterprise knows what files exactly should be sent for translations.

 It should have the same structure as required for CLI, but your project’s credentials should not be stored in the file’s header for security reasons.